rogeryeosgit/DevoProject/Notes.md

 - Need to remove awaits when await and callbacks are used at the same time (wrong usage)

-- Prettier has some issues with parser (?)
+- Prettier has some issues with parser (?) - Reverted to ESLint